Tutorial: llmChat Back End

 Testing SSE error handling

-On your backend, in the handlers source file, in the llmchat() function, search for the statement to insert the assistant_response into the PostgreSQL database.
-In the SQL statement to INSERT the assistant_response, replace 'assistant' with NULL as the username.
-(Rebuild and) Restart your backend.
+On your back end, in the handlers source file, in the llmchat() function, search for the statement to insert the assistant_response into the PostgreSQL database.
+In the SQL statement to INSERT the assistant_response, replace 'assistant' with NULL as the name.
+(Rebuild and) restart your back end.

 1. an alert dialog box pops up with the error message, and